Jujubee: Early life

-Inthyrath was born to a Laotian Buddhist family in Fresno, California and raised in Lowell, Massachusetts.
-Her father died when Inthyrath was 15 years old and the same year her mother abandoned her and her two sisters.
+Inthyrath was born to a Laotian Buddhist family in Boston, Massachusetts and raised in both Fresno, California and Lowell, Massachusetts.
+Inthyrath's father died when she was 15 years old, the same year her mother abandoned her and her two sisters.
 Her drag mother is Boston performer Karisma Geneva-Jackson Tae.
 She graduated from Lowell High School in Lowell, Massachusetts.
 She earned a Bachelor of Arts degree in theatre arts from the University of Massachusetts, Amherst.
+She owns a cat, Priss.

 Career

 2010–2018: RuPaul's Drag Race

 Jujubee appeared on the second season of RuPaul's Drag Race when she was 25, finishing in third place out of twelve.
 Jujubee, along with fellow season two contestants Tyra Sanchez, Raven, Pandora Boxx, and Morgan McMichaels served as drag professors on RuPaul's Drag U, a spin-off of Drag Race that premiered on the Logo network in June 2010.
 She made at least one appearance on all three seasons of Drag U. She was also nominated for a 2010 NewNowNext Award for "Most Addictive Reality Star".

 On August 6, 2012, it was announced that Jujubee was one of twelve past Drag Race contestants selected to join the first cast of RuPaul's Drag Race All Stars, which premiered on the Logo network on October 22, 2012.
 Paired with contestant Raven to form Team Rujubee the duo managed to make it to the finale which aired on November 26, 2012, where she landed in third/fourth place with fellow contestant Shannel.

 In 2014, an animated version of Jujubee appeared in the "RuPaul's Drag Race: Dragopolis 2.0" mobile app.
 She was featured in a series of ads with Gilead to raise HIV/AIDS awareness.
 She and Raven appeared as guests on "Snatch Game" during the second season of RuPaul's Drag Race All Stars.
 She was a guest on the first episode of season 10 for the first mini-challenge.
 She appeared in the music video for RuPaul's song "Jealous of My Boogie".
 She later appeared in the music video "Queen" by Mimi Imfurst's band Xelle, along with other RuPaul's Drag Race contestants.
 She was also in the video for Blair St. Clair's "Call My Life" in 2018.